iivanoo/covid-apps-observer/data/data_us/reports/resources/com.ri.crushcovid___1.0/report.md

 > Will really help with contact tracing!
 Love this!
 Everything on the app seems to be working great.<br> :date: __2020-05-19 21:42:11__

-> So far so good the first day.
-Cases by Geography needs the legend to scale with the map.
-Hard to click on anything south of Cranston. :/<br> :date: __2020-05-19 20:31:18__

 > Quick and easy install and setup.
 App works as designed as far as I can tell.
 Useful info on volunteer opportunities is a great addition.<br> :date: __2020-05-19 19:43:22__

 > Easy to set up.
 Stay safe!<br> :date: __2020-05-19 19:35:42__

 > Anything that helps the community "crush" this virus is worthwhile to use<br> :date: __2020-05-19 19:22:56__

-> App is completely anonymous and does not ask the user to share any personal information.<br> :date: __2020-05-18 18:28:56__